 Different tools such as steel straight edges or old saw blades are used for scrapping the plastered surface.
 Scrapped surfaces are usually less liable to cracks.

 7. Textured Finish

 Textured finishes are generally used with stucco plastering.
 Different textures, as well as various ornamental patterns, are created on the surface of plaster.
 The textures and patterns are created using some special tools and also skilled workers are required for that.

-So, these were different types of plaster finishes which are widely used.
-Which plaster finish you liked most?
+So, these were different types of plaster finishes that are widely used.
+Which plaster finishes do you like most?
 Let us know in the comments below.